Best small phones of 2025: Our top choices tested and reviewed

 Weight: 162 grams

-We also love that Samsung promises seven years of software and security updates for the Galaxy S25, making it very future-proof.
+I also love the fact that Samsung promises seven years of software and security updates for the Galaxy S25, making it very future-proof.

 Who's It For?

 If you want the smallest Android flagship that's also featherweight, the Galaxy S25 is the right choice for you.
+For people who lament the untimely demise of the compact phones, this one will heal your wounds.
 You should look elsewhere if you want a big screen and great battery life.

 Read More: